idalbo/data_engineering_zoomcamp_project/README.md

 Open the terminal and cd into the `airflow` folder, then simply run `docker-compose up` and wait for the container to start.
 Note that it might take some minutes as `pyspark` needs to be installed as well.
 You can check the status of the container and its components by running `docker ps` in a new terminal window.
 When everything is up and running (it takes about 5 minutes, you can check when all services are `healthy` through the previously mentioned terminal command), open the browser of your choice and go to `http://localhost:8080/` to interact with the airflow UI.

+#### DAG structure

+#### GCP generated files and tables

+If you run the DAG, even just for one day (or better, for one week), you should see in your Google Cloud Platform account the following new resources:

+* in your defined Google Data Storage bucket, you will see three subfolders: `population`, `province`, and `region`, where the raw data in `.parquet` format are stored
+* within your Google BigQuery data warehouse, you will see two new schemas, namely:
+** fdfs

+#### Report in GDS